 In recent weeks the stock market has gone through a correction, so much so that our aggregate valuation model has fallen down to (the high end of) 'fairly valued'.
 Seven more rate hikes will put considerable pressure on equities, and the reduction in credit from the increased rates will damper economic growth.
 Conditions seem ripe for very bumpy roads ahead - should be an interesting year!

 Several of our core market valuation models cover this topic.

-A model of S&P500 historical performance relative to the shape of the US Treasury Yield Curve - currently indicating the market is Strongly Overvalued, though as mentioned in the article, the curve is quickly flattening and may soon invert.
+A model of S&P500 historical performance relative to the shape of the US Treasury Yield Curve - currently indicating the market is Very High, though as mentioned in the article, the curve is quickly flattening and may soon invert.

 A model of S&P500 historical performance relative to 10Y Treasury rates, currently indicating that the US stock market is Fairly Valued.